analogdevicesinc/imu-ros2/README.rst

 IMU parameters
 ^^^^^^^^^^^^^^

-The imu_ros2 driver allows for IMU configuration.
+The adi_imu driver allows for IMU configuration.
 Not all parameters are available for a device.
 See https://github.com/analogdevicesinc/imu-ros2/tree/main/config for chip specific configuration.